puppetlabs-toy-chest/razor-server/doc/api.md

 Some boilerplate on how URL's in this doc are only as examples, how we only support JSON, ...

+## Conventions

+The type of objects is indicated with a `spec` attribute.
+The value of the attribute is an absolute URL underneath http://api.puppetlabs.com/razor/v1.
+These URL's are currently not backed by any content, and serve solely as a unique identifier.

 ## Commands

 The list of commands that the Razor server supports is returned as part of